vict01/Cypress_Cucumber_Assets-Mngt/README.md

 > Note (After running the tests):

-- Test result are visible in the Cypress UI panel, when you run test using the Cypress UI
+- Test results are visible in the Cypress UI panel, when you run test using the Cypress UI
-- Test result are visible as well in the VSC console (terminal)
+- Test results are visible as well in the VSC terminal console
+- Test result report in HTML format can be found in: `reports\cucumber-htmlreport.html\index.html`

 For further information about the author, please consult [Victor Caminero LinkedIn profile](https://www.linkedin.com/in/victor-caminero/)